 A collective name for various tall, vigorous, evergreen ornamental Grasses which are described under their botanical names of Arundinaria, Bambusa, Dendrocalamus, Phyllostachys, Pleioblastus, Pseudosasa, Sasa and Semiarundinaria.
 Consult entries under these names.

 Best Place for Bamboos.

-Bamboos should be planted in moist ground in a position where the roots cannot become dry during a period of drought.
+Bamboo should be planted in moist ground in a position where the roots cannot become dry during a period of drought.
 They thrive in a variety of soils, but grow best in light or moderately heavy loam; a low position on the banks of a stream or lake suits them admirably.
-They can endure full sun, but are seen at their best when shaded a little by large trees.
+They can endure full sun but are seen at their best when shaded a little by large trees.
 Bamboos should not be planted indiscriminately among flowering shrubs, neither should they be given too conspicuous a position in the garden, for, although they are among the most attractive evergreens during autumn and winter, they often look very shabby from February to June or July, particularly after a severe winter or period of cold winds.

 How to Propagate.

 Propagation is usually by division in spring, but if portions of stems are laid down in a propagating frame in March it is possible to raise a fresh stock from growths that spring from the joints of the canes.
 As Bamboos usually die after flowering, seeds should always be looked for on flowering plants.
 A curious phenomenon is that species flower, and die, simultaneously over a wide area in the wild, and also, though not quite as simultaneously, under cultivation.